Style and Design

 The timbers of the summerhouse are factory treated at the time of manufacture but you should be aware that this is only designed to provide protection up to the point the summerhouse arrives on your doorstep.
 After that you're responsible for applying a suitable final preservative and if you wish decorative finish which you'll need to maintain on a regular basis.
 Nominally there's a 10 year anti rot guarantee but this is conditional upon a treatment being applied annually.
 We're not convinced that it's necessary to reapply the finish quite as frequently as that in real life but if you want the benefit of the guarantee you'll have to stick to this and, we would suggest, keep some evidence of this having been done.
 For this reason we're inclined to treat the guarantee with something of a pinch of salt - but the building does carry a basic one year warranty.

 In general we think the Waltons Octagonal 6x6 is a decent quality summerhouse with an attractive appearance which can be a great asset to the garden once its properly installed, treated and decorated.
 We like the large windows and the wooden floor - and also the reasonably priced floor kit upgrade.
 It has one or two drawbacks you need to be aware of though, principally the lack of an integral door lock and the fixed windows.
 But if these aren't dealbreakers for you the Waltons is potentially a good buy.
-We used to recommend you have a look at the Buttermere 6x6 too but it's now largely been replaced by this model and where you do find it, it will probably be significantly more expensive.
-We would suggest you check out the Gazebo Hexagonal though.
+There aren't many alternatives on the market today although you minght like to check out the Gazebo Hexagonal.
 Similar idea but a different design (and usually a lower price).
 The Tiger Elite is a similar shape but in an entirely different category to the Waltons 6x6.
 By all means take a look but be prepared to spend considerably more.
 Taking everything into account we've awarded the Waltons Octagonal 6x6 four corner summerhouse stars.
 It's a reliable economy model which, properly installed and looked after, should serve you well.